Positive Approaches to Challenging Behavior

 - Consequences

 So far, this module has introduced antecedents, strategies for teaching new behaviors, and consequences.
-The element of the hypothesis not yet addressed is the setting event .
+The element of the hypothesis statement that has not been addressed is the setting event .
 Setting events can be physiological, social or environmental in nature and can occur as part of a person's past.
 Setting events can also be occurring the moments before challenging behavior occurs.
 Setting events are different than antecedents even though both of these concepts occur before challenging behavior.
 The difference between the two is that setting events temporarily change the reinforcing value of events, people, items and activities in a child or adults’ every day routines.